magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/rpc.md

 ## Server-side RPC API

-ThingsBoard provides **System RPC Service** that allows you to send RPC calls from server-side applications to the device.
+IoT Hub provides **System RPC Service** that allows you to send RPC calls from server-side applications to the device.
 In order to send an RPC request you need to execute an HTTP POST request to the following URL:

 ```shell